 LANCE Near Real-Time Data

-Access near real-time products from the AIRS, AMSR2, MLS, MODIS, OMI and VIIRS instruments in less than 3 hours from observation from the Land, Atmosphere Near real-time Capability for EOS (LANCE).
+Access near real-time products from the AIRS, AMSR2, LIS (ISS), MISR, MLS, MODIS, MOPITT, OMI and VIIRS instruments in less than 3 hours from observation from NASA's Land, Atmosphere Near real-time Capability for EOS (LANCE).
 The system supports application users who are interested in monitoring and analyzing a wide variety of natural and man-made phenomena.

-Interactively browse full-resolution, global, near real-time satellite imagery from 100+ data products from LANCE and other NASA data providers provided through NASA's Global Imagery Browse Services (GIBS).
+Interactively browse full-resolution, global, satellite imagery from 800+ data products from LANCE and other NASA data providers provided through NASA's Global Imagery Browse Services (GIBS).
 In essence, Worldview shows the entire Earth as it looks "right now" - or at least as it has looked within the past few hours.
 This supports time-critical application areas such as wildfire management, air quality measurements, and weather forecasting.

 GCMD - Dataset Directory